-- i) the contributions of members who are required to contribute at the rate of 8.0% of salary up to the Year's Basic Earnings (YBE), 6.2% between the YBE and to the Year's Maximum Pensionable Earnings (YMPE) and 8.0% in excess of the YMPE.
-Members contribute only on the amount earned up to the Year's Maximum Contributory Earnings. - ii) the University is required to contribute at the rate of 8.0% of salary up to the YBE, 6.2% between the YBE and the YMPE and 8.0% in excess of the YMPE with no salary limitations applied, any additional funding required to fund the current service costs, plus any special payments for the unfunded liability required under the Pension Benefits Act of Manitoba. - iii) the income from investments d) Plan Benefits
+- i) The contributions of members Members of the University are each required to contribute at the rate of 8.0% of salary up to the Year's Basic Earnings (YBE), 6.2% between the YBE and the Year's Maximum Pensionable Earnings (YMPE) and 8.0% in excess of the YMPE.
+Members contribute only on the amount earned up to the Year's Maximum Contributory Earnings. - ii) The required and special contributions of the University The University is required to contribute at the rate of 8.0% of salary up to the YBE, 6.2% between the YBE and the YMPE and 8.0% in excess of the YMPE with no salary limitations applied, plus any special payments for the unfunded liability required under the Pension Benefits Act of Manitoba. - iii) the income from investments d) Plan Benefits